 - A plan for implementing and updating the growth policy;

-- A statement of how the governing bodies will coordinate and cooperate with other jurisdictions;
+- A statement of how the governing bodies would coordinate and cooperate with other jurisdictions;

-- A statement defining real estate subdivision review criteria, and how the criteria will be applied; and
+- A statement defining real estate subdivision review criteria, and how the criteria would be applied; and

-- A statement explaining how public hearings regarding proposed subdivisions will be conducted.
+- A statement explaining how public hearings regarding proposed subdivisions would be conducted.

-The Bozeman 2020 plan contains all of this information, and is therefore compliant with state law.
+The Bozeman 2020 plan contained all of the above information, and, therefore, was compliant with Montana state law.